St Margaret of Scotland

 Becoming Queen

-It’s also said she managed to soften Malcolm’s temper, polished his manners and made him into one of the most virtuous Scottish Kings ever.
+It’s also said she softened Malcolm’s temper, polished his manners, and made him into one of the most virtuous Scottish Kings ever.
 When Margaret and Malcolm would go to church during Lent and Advent, they made a habit of washing the feet of poor people and giving them money on their way home.

-Despite being a Queen, Margaret was a humble, loving and generous woman, taking in the homeless and feeding orphans.
+Despite being a queen, Margaret was a humble, loving and generous woman, taking in the homeless and feeding orphans.
 Legend says she would sit on a stone outside Dunfermline Castle for people in trouble to find her.
-Poor people were also able to enter the castle where the King and Queen would feed them!
+Poor people could also enter the castle where the King and Queen would feed them.

 Religious influence

-In those days, Mass was said in many different dialects of Gaelic, but under Margaret’s influence the Mass began to be said in the unifying language of Latin.
-By adopting Latin to celebrate the Mass she believed that all Scots could worship together in unity, along with the other Christians of Western Europe.
-Many people believe that in doing this, it was not only Queen Margaret’s goal to unite the Scots, but also the two nations of Scotland and England in an attempt to end the bloody warfare between the two countries.
+In those days, priests said Mass in many dialects of Gaelic, but Margaret influenced the shift to the unifying language of Latin.
+By adopting Latin to celebrate the Mass, she believed all Scots could worship together in unity, along with the other Christians of Western Europe.
+Many people believe that in doing this, it was not only Queen Margaret’s goal to unite the Scots, but also the two nations of Scotland and England - an attempt to end the bloody warfare between the two countries.

-Margaret also introduced a free ferry across the Firth of Forth – so pilgrims could visit St Andrew’s Cathedral.
+Margaret also introduced a free ferry across the Firth of Forth, so pilgrims could visit St Andrew’s Cathedral.
 This is where North and South Queensferry got their names from!
+She also supported the founding of churches and monasteries, including the Benedictine abbey at Dunfermline.

 “Knowledge is power.
 Information is liberating.
 Education is the premise of progress in every society, in every family.”